tracyjohnsonidz/devzone-articles/DevZone-Template.md

 _You **can** combine them_

-Superscript and Subscript doesn't seem to work at the moment.
+Superscript and Subscript.
+Note the standard markdown treatment doesn't work.
 ```markdown
 Superscript
 H<sup>2</sup>O